wqking/metapp/doc/variant.md

 explicit Variant(const MetaType * metaType);
 ```

 Construct a Variant of type `metaType`, and initialize the default value using `metaType`.
+Note: this constructor can't create Variant of pointer to a MetaType, to create MetaType pointer, use `Variant::create`.

 <a id="a4_4"></a>
 #### Construct from a type and a value